-A slight variation in sales writing; you're selling a human!
+This is a slight variation in sales writing; you're selling a human!

-These are often outsourced to qualified freelancers during crunch times.
+All public companies are required to produce an annual report and these are often outsourced to qualified freelancers during crunch times.

 With distance learning becoming so much more common, many distance learning companies are turning to freelancers for help with the materials required.
 In addition, educational publishers and online education websites may also be a good target for those versed in K-12 and higher ed.